watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/coveo/README_TEMPLATE.md

 ### Using a template to create a new action
 - Click on `Actions` in the left menu
 - Select `Quick start with templates` to see the templates
-- Select the `extensions` section of the template catalog
+- Select the `Do more with starter kits` section of the template catalog
 - Select the `Coveo starter kit` template
-- Add the template to your cart
+- Add the template to your assistant
-- On the `Actions` page, you will see three actions: `Search`, `Show search results`, and `Show search result` that were added by the template.
+- On the `Actions` page, you will see three actions: `Coveo Search`, `Show Coveo search results`, and `Show Coveo search result` that were added by the template.
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
-  - In the third step of the `Search` action, in the `Use an extension` section (in "And then") set the following parameter value:
+  - In the third step of the `Coveo Search` action, in the `Use an extension` section (in "And then")
+  - Click on the "Edit extension" at the bottom of the step
+  - Select the Coveo extension that you created earlier
+  - Select the "Search request to Coveo search" endpoint
+  - Set the following parameter value:
     - q = query_text

 ### Link Actions to No Action matches state
 - Go to "Actions" > "Set by assistant" > "No action matches" and remove all the steps from the action.
 Add in a new step.
-Under "And then" select "Go to another action" and select "Search" and click "End this action after the subaction is completed".
+Under "And then" select "Go to another action" and select "Coveo Search" and click "End this action after the subaction is completed".
 - You may also want to go to "Actions" > "Set by assistant" > "Fallback" and do the same thing as in the previous step.
 Note, however, that this will prevent your assistant from escalating to a human agent when a customer asks to connect to a human agent (which is part of the default behavior for "Fallback") so only do this if you do not have your bot connected to a human agent chat service.
 For more details on connecting to human agents within Watson Assistant see [our documentation](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-human-agent) and [blog post](https://medium.com/ibm-watson/bring-your-own-service-desk-to-watson-assistant-b39bc920075c).
-- Go to the Search action and remove "Search" from the "Customer starts with" list so that the search action _only_ triggers via the "Go to another action" settings described in steps above.
-If you skip this, then the "Search" action will also be considered by the intent recognizer as a possible intent, which adds unnecessary complexity to the intent recognition and thus could result in lower overall intent recognition accuracy.

 ![Create no action matches fallback](./assets/no_action_fallback_search.png)<br>